DCoffey20/Employee-Tracker/README.md

 # Employee-Tracker

-A command-line Content Management System (CMS) applitcation that manages a company's employees.
+A command-line Content Management System (CMS) application that manages a company's employees.

-# Prommaging Languages Used
+# Programming Languages Used

 Application uses Node, Inquirer, and MySQL.

-# Functionallity
+# Functionality

-The program allows the user to do the following to a companies employees.
+The program allows the user to do the following to a company’s employees.

-# "View Employees",
+"View Employees",
-# "View Employees By Department",
+"View Employees By Department",
-# "View Employees By Role",
+"View Employees By Role",
-# "View Employees By Manager",
+"View Employees By Manager",
-# "Add Department",
+"Add Department",
-# "Add Role",
+"Add Role",
-# "Add Employee",
+"Add Employee",
-# "Update Employee Role",
+"Update Employee Role",
-# "Update Employee Managers",
+"Update Employee Managers",
-# "Remove Department",
+"Remove Department",
-# "Remove Role",
+"Remove Role",
-# "Remove Employee",
+"Remove Employee",
-# "View a Department's Budget"
+"View a Department's Budget"

 # Deployment